rekalogika/rekalogika.dev/docs/collections/01-interfaces.md

 that should never trigger full initialization of an extra-lazy `Collection`.

-The idea is that if a collection becomes too large, you can simply switch to the corresponding minimal version, run static analysis, and deal with the parts of your code that still call non-safe methods.
+The idea is that if a collection becomes too large, you can simply switch to the corresponding minimal version, run static analysis, and refactor the parts of your code that still call non-safe methods.

 <ThemedImage